Put a Skilled and Trial-Proven Attorney in Your Corner

 According to Florida law, §322.27 grants the department the right to suspend an individual’s license or identification card without a preliminary hearing if there are records of wrongdoing or sufficient evidence.

-To warrant a suspension, the evidence must prove that the individual:
+To warrant a driver's license suspension, the evidence must prove that the individual:

 - Violated any traffic law resulting in a crash that caused death or personal injury of another person, or resulted in property damage in excess of $500;